nathancashion/curvenote-blog/README.md

 # curvenote-blog
-Test blog using Curvenote CLI
+This is a test of a blog using [Curvenote CLI](https://curvenote.com/docs/cli).